What is call recording?

 Finally, call recording gives you the opportunity to listen back and capture information that perhaps you missed while you were on the phone.
 You might be having a very detailed and lengthy call with a client and keeping track of everything that was said can be difficult.
 By recording the call, you can then listen back at another time, taking note of the key points that you missed the first time around.

-With over 28 years of experience, T2k are a leading VoIP provider, working with hundreds of businesses across the UK.
+With over 28 years of experience, T2k are one of the best VoIP providers, working with hundreds of businesses across the UK.
 If you would like more information about our hosted VoIP service or have questions about call recording, please contact us.

 Frequently Asked Questions